lynnlangit/gcp-for-bioinformatics/1_Files_and_Data/4_Use_CloudSQL_to_store_data.md

 ### Other Things to Know
  - Max size of database for CloudSQL - [link](https://cloud.google.com/sql/docs/quotas)
+ - GCP has a service which allows you to migrate data from on premises into a Cloud SQL instance - [link](https://cloud.google.com/sql/docs/mysql/migrate-data)
  - Google has another service, Cloud Spanner - [link](https://cloud.google.com/spanner/), which is designed to host massively-scalable, frequently updated, transactionaly consistant relational databases

 ### How to learn more